Introduction for Higher Education Staff

 Share the guidelines on your institution’s website.

 You might wonder what is Validation – this concept might be new to you.
 Validation is the process of documenting, assessing and recognising and/or validating previous studies or learning acquired outside the classroom.
 The main objective behind this process is that validation candidates obtain recognition of their skills and/or validation of their knowledge in the form of a certificate or credits that can help them achieve a diploma.
-For more information about validation, please check the VINCE prototype course for validation professionals, which will be online in August 2019.
+For more information about validation, please check the VINCE prototype course for validation professionals.

 Welcome to Validation – Frequently Asked Questions